 Wrenn Yennie Lindgren

-Wrenn Yennie Lindgren is a Senior Research Fellow in the Research group on Russia, Asia and International Trade at NUPI and an Associate Research Fellow at the Swedish Institute of International Affairs (UI).
+Wrenn Yennie Lindgren is a Senior Research Fellow and Head of Center for Asian Research at the Norwegian Institute of International Affairs (NUPI), as well as an Associate Research Fellow at the Swedish Institute of International Affairs (UI).

 2021- Senior Research Fellow, NUPI

 2017- Associate Fellow, Swedish Institute of International Affairs (UI)